Petrie Foundation Multi-Million Dollar Gift Supports Teachers College NYC Teacher Fellowship Program

 In a national search to find the best qualified teachers, the Petrie Foundation and Teachers College will assemble a group of 20 prominent leaders from education, business, philanthropy, government and the media to serve as "blue ribbon" panelists for the Petrie Fellowship selection process.
 This panel will make the final decisions on the selection of the Fellows and Finalists.

-President Arthur Levine spoke of the importance of the Petrie Fellowships in raising the image of teaching.
+Arthur Levine, President of Teachers College, Columbia University spoke of the importance of the Petrie Fellowships in raising the image of teaching.
 Levine said, "Teaching is a profession which lacks the status, working conditions and salaries of law, business and medicine.
 The most able students in the country, who would like to enter the field, are often discouraged by family and friends from doing so for these reasons.
 The Petrie Fellowship will provide increased prestige, enhanced dignity, a focus on unbridled excellence, a bright national spotlight and even glitter to a profession that people have chosen to do good rather than to do well."

 "Our hope is that the Fellowship," Levine continued, "will make the teaching profession more attractive-serving as a magnet to encourage a higher proportion of the best and the brightest to enter the field, reducing the objections of family and friends, discouraging excellent teachers from leaving the field, and providing an example for government, other philanthropists and universities on future fellowship design for teachers.
 Study after study has shown that no form of school improvement has a greater impact on student achievement than teacher quality.
 We believe the ultimate benefactors of the Petrie Fellowship will be our children; in fact, the most disadvantaged of our children."